A British woman has been conned out of hundreds of thousands of pounds by a fraudster who pretended to be actor Jason Statham.

 As the relationship progressed, the fraudster told her he had fallen in love with her and eventually, as most romance scammers do, he began to ask for money.
 He explained to her that he was waiting for a payment from one of his films to come through and as the woman was in such a vulnerable position, she believed him and transferred amounts totalling hundreds of thousands of pounds.

 Realising she had been the victim of an elaborate scam, she eventually contacted Greater Manchester Police who began an investigation.
-A spokesperson for the police told the BBC: “This lady has been subject to somebody who just tricked her at a very vulnerable time in her life.
+A spokesperson for the police told the BBC: “This lady has been subject to somebody who just deceived her at a very vulnerable time in her life.
 When you see the relentless messaging that this lady got from this person and you see the grooming and the exploitation, the impact is extraordinary.
 We all know it’s the tip of the iceberg.
 The amount of people that report fraud are probably about 5-10% of the amount of people who actually are victims.
 Fraud is an epidemic.”

 Greater Manchester Police have been unable to prosecute the perpetrator of this crime, they believe he has been working from overseas making it nearly impossible to bring a conviction.